Turivny/RI-Reasoning-Model/README.md

 ![Sample Image](./images/tmpz1ufukqz.png)

-The Reflective Intelligence (RI) Reasoning Model represents a paradigm shift in human-AI collaboration—moving beyond traditional AI interactions toward a true cognitive partnership that amplifies human thinking rather than replacing it.
+The Reflective Intelligence (RI) Reasoning Model brings a fresh approach to human-AI collaboration.
+It boosts your thinking instead of replacing it, using the **“AI as our Inner Voice”** method, where the AI mirrors your thought process rather than just giving answers.

-## Overview

-The RI Reasoning Model is built on the **'AI as our Inner Voice’** approach, representing how AI interacts with humans by reflecting human cognitive patterns rather than simply providing answers.
-The model helps you explore problems from multiple dimensions and discover well-rounded solutions.
-It encourages deeper engagement with your specific context, creating responses that feel more natural and thoughtful.
+Built on **“Semantic-Logic Programming”**, a hybrid of natural language and computational logic, it explores problems from multiple angles and dives into your specific context.
+The result?
+Responses that feel natural and well-considered.

 [Read the full article on Medium](https://turivny.medium.com/394d35af1172) for a comprehensive exploration.